Pouzor/mongobundle/README.md

 Pouzor Mongo Bundle
 =================

-MongoBundle allow to declare and handle multiple connections using configuration fixtures for Symfony2/3.
+MongoBundle allow to declare and handle multiple connections using configuration fixtures for Symfony 2/3.

 1. [Installation + configuration] (Resources/doc/index.md).
     Documentation about installation and configuration features.